-$^{23}$ For instance in 2014 (the latest benchmark year for U.S. outward FATS), after-tax profit in the U.S. outward FATS is \$421.1 while direct investment equity income is \$447.8 billion (Wright and Zucman, 2018, Appendix Table A.1, cols.
+&lt;sup>23For instance in 2014 (the latest benchmark year for U.S. outward FATS), after-tax profit in the U.S. outward FATS is \$421.1 while direct investment equity income is \$447.8 billion (Wright and Zucman, 2018, Appendix Table A.1, cols.
 1 and 4).

 &lt;sup>24For instance, the Cayman Islands excludes the offshore sector from its balance of payments statistics, leading to inward direct investment income that is below the outward direct investment income earned in the Cayman Islands by OECD and EU countries.
-We replace the inward data reported by the Cayman Islands by the mirror outward data reported by OECD and EU countries; see Appendix Section A.3 for a step-by-step description of these computations.
+We replace the inward data reported by the Cayman Islands by the mirror outward data reported by OECD and EU countries; see Replication Guide Section A.3 for a step-by-step description of these computations.

-&lt;sup>25See Appendix A.4.1 (results summarized in Appendix Table A.8) and Appendix Section B.3.3 (results summarized in Appendix Table B.11).
+&lt;sup>25See Replication Guide Sections A.4.1 and B.3.3.

-estimate the profits that affiliates of US firms book in their territory.
-These countries may miss some of the profits booked in special purpose entities due to a lack of comprehensive enough corporate registries, non-response to surveys, or other data issues (Angulo and Hierro, 2017; Damgaard and Elkjaer, 2017).
+Damgaard and Elkjaer, 2017).
 Alternatively, the United States may overestimate the profits booked by its multinationals in European tax havens.
 For example, U.S. statisticians may wrongly assign to Ireland profits that in fact have been booked elsewhere (CSO, 2016).

 To investigate the relative reliability of the data reported by the United States, we compare outward U.S. investments in non-havens (as reported by the United States) to inward investments from the United States in non-havens (as reported by these countries).
-As shown by Appendix Figure N.4, profits recorded by the United States abroad match the data reported by partner non-haven countries.
+As shown by Online Appendix Figure G, profits recorded by the United States abroad match the data reported by partner non-haven countries.
 This suggests that the investment data reported by the United States are generally reliable.
 In our central scenario, we therefore upgrade the inward data of tax havens so that they match the counterpart outward data reported by the United States.
 Our procedure ensures that global inward investment income matches global outward investment income.
-Section 5.2 shows how taking the haven data at face value affects our estimates, and Section A of the Data Appendix discusses alternative corrections.
+Section 5.2 shows how taking the haven data at face value affects our estimates.